Chapter 3.2.14 Shortcut Keys¶

-Shortcut keys is a program that manages the global hotkeys or keyboard shortcuts for Lubuntu.
+Shortcut Keys is the program that manages the global hotkeys or keyboard shortcuts for Lubuntu.

 The keyboard shortcuts are also managed by Openbox.
 Refer to Appendix F for more detail.